-Before coming to Pew, Briggs worked for more than seven years on environmental policy and global advocacy projects at a consultancy in central London.
-He holds a doctorate in climate science from the University of Nottingham and a master’s degree in global energy and climate change policy from SOAS University of London.
+Before joining Pew, Briggs worked for more than seven years on environmental policy and global advocacy projects at a consultancy in central London.